BA

 • key aspects of the Cold War, the Second World War, the relations between state, societies and the military, total war, intelligence and warfare.

-You will also undertake a compulsory dissertation in the final year to demonstrate your substantive knowledge in your chosen subject area.
+You will also undertake a dissertation in the final year to demonstrate your substantive knowledge in your chosen subject area.

 How will I be taught?